ARMmbed/mbed-os-5-docs/docs/tools/offline/mbed-studio.md

 #### Adding libraries to a project

-Mbed Studio currently supports importing libraries from GitHub.
-To import a library, right click on the `Mbed Projects` view and select `Import`.
+Mbed Studio supports importing libraries from GitHub.
+To import a library, right-click on the `Mbed Projects` view, and select `Import`.
 Now click `Mbed > Import Mbed library into existing project`.
 Choose the program that you want to add the library to.

 <span class="images">![](https://s3-us-west-2.amazonaws.com/mbed-os-docs-images/Mbed-Studio-Import-Library.png)<span>Import an Mbed library.</span></span>